-Alex was raised semi-bilingually as his Mother is half-Greek and, growing up in cosmopolitan London, he grew used to hearing many different languages.
-Furthermore, when Alex was 4, his father took a job in Japan, exposing him to Japanese for four years.
+Alex was raised semi-bilingually as his mother is half-Greek and, growing up in cosmopolitan London, he grew used to hearing many different languages.
+Furthermore, when Alex was four, his father took a job in Japan, exposing him to Japanese for four years.

 Alex spent summers in Greece and, as an only child, was forced to try to make friends with other children from all over the world and in this way improved his Greek, but was also introduced to German, Dutch, French, Spanish and Italian.